sl2902/xetra/README.md

 8. Make sure that the profile name you create in `~/.dbt/profiles.yml` is called `xetra`

-9. Run this command so that the variables are exported to the current session
+9. Run this command in the project directory so that the variables are exported to the current session
 ```
 set -o allexport && source .project_env && set +o allexport
 ```